renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/00-intro.md

 Many spreadsheet programs are available.
 We will use Microsoft Excel in our examples.
 Although it is not open source software it is very widely available and used.

-Free spreadsheet programs such as LibreOffice are available.
+Free spreadsheet programs such as Google Sheets, LibreOffice are available.
 The functionality of these may differ from Excel, but in general they can be used to perform similar tasks.

 ## Problems with Spreadsheets